Yajing-Zhao/Lorenz_MLP/README.md

 # Lorenz_MLP
-Using MPL to predict the parameters of Lorenz system
+Using MLP to predict the parameters of Lorenz system